'What the hell just happened?': Suaalii's secret rugby session that floored everyone who saw it

 When using Facebook to create or log in to an account, you need to grant The Roar permission to see your email address

-Well before Joseph Suaalii pulled on the tri-colours jersey and became a household name linked to a multi-million dollar Wallabies deal, the then 15-year-old schoolboy prodigy rocked up at an Australian sevens training session alongside three other emerging stars, including Tolu Koula.
+Well before Joseph Suaalii pulled on the tri-colours jersey and became a household name and signed a multi-million dollar Wallabies deal, the then 15-year-old schoolboy prodigy rocked up at an Australian sevens training session alongside three other emerging stars, including Tolu Koula.

 It wasn’t long before Suaalii made his presence felt – and had everyone’s jaws dropping to the Kippax Field.